Qumulo/docs/_includes/content-reuse/cnq-guide-gcp/deployment-agnostic-cluster-compute-cache-resources.md

 <a id="deploy-cluster-compute-and-cache-resources"></a>
 ## Step 2: Deploying Cluster Compute and Cache Resources
-This section explains how to deploy compute and cache resources for a Qumulo cluster by using a Ubuntu AMI and the Qumulo Core `.deb` installer.
+This section explains how to deploy compute and cache resources for a Qumulo cluster by using a Ubuntu image and the Qumulo Core `.deb` installer.

 ### Recommendations
 {% include important.html content="We strongly recommend reviewing the following recommendations before beginning this process." %}